Hunt for buried survivors after Indonesia quake kills 162

 PHOTO

-Rescuers searched on Tuesday for survivors buried under rubble after a strong earthquake on Indonesia's main island of Java killed 162 people, injured hundreds and left more feared trapped in collapsed buildings.
+Rescuers searched for survivors buried under rubble on Tuesday after an earthquake on Indonesia's main island of Java killed 162 people, injured hundreds and left more feared trapped in collapsed buildings.

+As bodybags emerged from crumpled buildings in Indonesia's most populous province, rescue efforts turned to any survivors still under debris in areas made hard to reach by the mass of obstacles thrown onto the roads by the quake.

+"There's a possibility there are still more victims," Rudy Saladin, a local military chief, told AFP.

+The BNPB offered a lower death toll of 103 as of Tuesday morning and said 31 people remain missing.

-Some of the dead were students at an Islamic boarding school while others were killed in their own homes when roofs and walls fell in on them.
+Some of the dead were students at an Islamic boarding school while others were killed in their homes when roofs and walls caved in on them.

 "The room collapsed and my legs were buried under the rubble.
 It all happened so fast," 14-year-old student Aprizal Mulyadi told AFP.

-He said was pulled to safety by his friend, Zulfikar, who later died after getting trapped under rubble.

-"I was devastated to see him like that, but I could not help him because my legs and back were injured," he said.

-The search operation was made more challenging because of severed road links and power supply in parts of the largely rural, mountainous region.
+The search operation on Tuesday was made more challenging because of severed road links and power outages in parts of the largely rural, mountainous region.

-On Tuesday, dozens of rescuers used heavy machinery in Cugenang village to try and clear the road to Cianjur, which was cut off by a landslide.

-As the bodybags emerged from crumpled buildings, the focus turned to the missing and any survivors under the debris.
+By Tuesday morning, 89 percent of power to Cianjur had been recovered by state-owned electricity company PLN, according to state news agency Antara.

+Kamil said more than 300 people had been injured and over 13,000 taken to evacuation centres.

 - 'Nothing I could save' -

-Doctors treated patients outdoors at makeshift treatment wards after the quake, which was felt as far away as the capital Jakarta.

-Grieving relatives waited for authorities to release bodies from morgues to bury their loved ones in accordance with their Islamic faith while others searched for their missing relatives in the chaos.

-At a shelter in Ciherang village near Cianjur, evacuees sat on the cold morning ground on tarpaulins.
+At a shelter in Ciherang village near Cianjur, evacuees sat on tarpaulins stretched over the cold morning ground.

 Babies and children slept while their exhausted mothers kept watch.